Reporting a vulnerability (CVD)

 • Defects that do not affect the availability, integrity or confidentiality of data.

-• The availability of the WordPress xmlrpc.php functionality when its abuse is limited to what is known as a 'pingback denial-of-service' attack.
+• The availability of WordPress functionality like wp-cron.php, wp-json users endpoint and xmlrpc.php (when its abuse is limited to what is known as a 'pingback denial-of-service' attack).

 • The opportunity to use cross-site scripting on a static website or a website that does not process any sensitive (user) data.